 Network in advance

 Connect with current and former students through any networking events you might attend in the run-up to starting your course.
 Social media is a brilliant way to make contact with students who can let you know about the little touches that will make settling in all the easier.
-Almost all universities and law schools will have societies, like the University of Edinburgh's Edinburgh Law Connect or multiple organisations like Harvard Law School, which will have a number of different social media outlets that students can make contact through.
+Almost all universities and law schools will have societies, like the Oxford Law Society or multiple organisations like Harvard Law School, which will have a number of different social media outlets that students can make contact through.

 Contact student societies